bdowdell/bdowdell.github.io/_posts/2021-03-22-pyseistuned.md

 #### And now for something completely different :sunglasses:

+For more detailed description about tuning theory and wedge models, visit the [PySeisTuned<sup>2.0</sup> About](https://pyseistuned.com/about) page.

 Tuning wedges are a basic geophysical tool for understanding how layer thickness variations impact seismic amplitude.
 As a subsurface layer thins, the seismic reflections from the top and bottom interface of the layer begin to constructively interfere with one another.
 At a certain point, this constructive interference, and therefore reflection amplitude strength, reaches a maximum and is termed the *tuning thickness*.
 The tuning thickness is a very important concept in geophysics because it is the minimum thickness for which the top and bottom interfaces of a layer can be fully seismically resolved.
 Below the tuning thickness, amplitude strength rapidly decays and eventually the layer will become seismically invisible, meaning that it is too thin to generate a seismic reflection.
 In between tuning thickness and the point at which the layer is no longer resolvable, seismic will actually overestimate layer thickness.

 Here's what a wedge model looks like: